How to Design REST API? The Twitter Example

 Generating REST API and API Documentation

-Once you have finished the design of your REST APIs, you can generate the Java API and the API documentation.
+Once you have finished designing your REST APIs, you can generate the Java API and the API documentation.

 1. Select Tools > Code > Generate REST API... from the toolbar.

 2. In the REST API window, keep Provider selected for API Type.
-By doing so, you will be able to generate API documentation as well as the server sample code that guides you in programming your API.
+This will allow you to generate API documentation as well as server sample code to guide you in programming your API.

-3. Check the Tweeting resource to generate API.
+3. Check the Tweeting resource to generate the API.

 select tweeting rest api

-4. Check Generate API Documentation to generate the HTML files that shows how to use the selected REST Resource(s).
-Supposedly, you will publish the generated API documentation in your website, so that the consumers of your service can read through it to know how to use your APIs.
+4. Check Generate API Documentation to generate HTML files that show how to use the selected REST Resource(s).
+You can publish the generated API documentation on your website so that consumers of your service can read it to learn how to use your APIs.

-5. Enter Twitter as Company name, which will be presented in the API documentation.
+5. Enter Twitter as the Company name, which will be presented in the API documentation.

 6. Enter https://api.twitter.com/1.1 as the REST base URL.

-7. Check Generate Sample to generate the source code that teaches you how to program your API.
+7. Check Generate Sample to generate source code that shows you how to program your API.
 The sample code is rich and informative.
-Therefore, instead of programming from scratch, we strongly recommend you to generate the sample code and modify its content to fit your needs.
+Instead of programming from scratch, we strongly recommend you generate the sample code and modify its content to fit your needs.

-8. Enter the output path of the code.
+8. Enter the output path for the code.

 enter output path

 9. Click Generate.
-The following folders are generated in the output directory.
+The following folders will be generated in the output directory.

 Folder Description

-doc The API documentation.
-You should publish the API documentation in your website, so that the consumers of your service can check the documentation to learn the API.
+doc Contains the API documentation.
+You should publish this on your website so that consumers of your service can read the documentation to learn the API.

-lib In order for the generated code to work, the Google Gson library must be presented in your class path.
-To avoid any compatibility issues, please download library manually:
+lib For the generated code to work, the Google Gson library must be present in your classpath.
+To avoid compatibility issues, please download the library manually:

-and then place the file in the lib folder.
+Then, place the downloaded file in the lib folder.

-sample_src The sample code of client and servlet.
-It shows you how to access as client and how to react to a request as provider.
-We strongly recommend you to copy the code and modify it by filling in your own service logic.
+sample_src Contains sample client and servlet code.
+It shows you how to make access as a client and how to react to a request as a provider.
+We strongly recommend you copy the code and modify it by adding your own service logic.

 src The source code of the communication model.
-Do not modify the file content or else the code may not be able to function properly.
+Do not modify the file content, or the code may not function properly.

 rest api doc